Feeling a Bit Backed Up?

 2 – Fiber:

-Fiber helps make things easier by adding mass to your bowel movement, which provides the muscles within your gastrointestinal tract with something to grab onto to keep the food moving along.
+Fiber helps make things easier by adding mass to your bowel movement, providing the muscles within your gastrointestinal tract with something to grab onto to keep the food moving.
 It also scrubs food and waste particles from your digestive tract and soaks up water.
-It is good to drink water along with the fiber to help keep your stool soft as well.
+It is also good to drink water to help keep your stool soft.

 Foods that serve as a good source of fiber include: